-SHRIMATI INDIRA GANDHI: 1 am not concerned with gaining or losing.
+SHRIMATI INDIRA GANDHI: I am not concerned with gaining or losing.
 I have a single-minded purpose in life and I shall proceed towards it.
 And until my last breath I will be going towards it regardless of what others may say.
-I am not interested whether we have this Government or that Government or who is in the chair.
-I kept working when I was out of power.
+I am not interested whether we have this Government or that Government or who is in chair.
+I kept working when I out of power.
 I kept working when every attempt was made to finish me off.
 I did not deviate from my goal.
 I am not interested in whether I lose or gain.
-And those of us in the Congress Party who have gone through the crucible of Gandhian discipline are in no need of lecturs on ethics and codes of conduct from the selfprofessed neoconverts to Gandhian principles.
-I am almost tempted to quote a biblical saying Physician, thysel.
-However, I do wish heal the House and the nation to know that my Government and my party will stand for the highest principles of conduct jn public life and ensure that those principles and rectitude are not only followed by all those who are privileged to exercise power but also ensure that they seem to be followed.
+And those of us in the Congress Party who have gone through the crucible of Gandhian discipline are in no need of lecturs on ethics and codes of conduct from the self-Gandhian professed neoconverts to principles.
+I am almost tempted to quote a biblical saying Physician, However, I do wish heal thysel. the House and the nation know that my Government and my party will stand for highest principles of conduct in public life and ensure that those principles and rectitude are not only followed by all those who are privileged to exercise power but also ensure that they seem to be followed.
 (Interruption).
-In Garhwal I have seen with my own eyes who has been beating up whom, who has been bashing up whose cars. $A_s$ I have said earlier, my own staff was threatened.
+In Garhwal I have seen with my own eyes who has been beating up whom who has been bashing up whose cars.
+As I have said earlier, my own staff was threatened.